otto-de-legacy/turing-microservice/packages/turing-example/README.md

 ## Build

-For compiling the assets (js and css):
+For compiling the assets:

-    $ npm run build
+    $ yarn build

 ## Startup

 Start the server:

-    $ npm start
+    $ yarn start

-For starting the server in dev mode:
+For starting the server in dev mode with hot reloading:

-    $ npm run watch
+    $ yarn watch

 Then open a browser and visit: